This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 What is Pension Credit?

 Pension Credit is a means-tested benefit to help with your living costs.
 You receive it if you are over state pension age and are on a low income.
-This article highlights how much of the benefit you can get.

-Pension Credit is separate from the State Pension.
+This benefit is separate from the State Pension.

 Being on Pension Credit means you can receive more financial help, such as assistance with housing costs, council tax, heating bills and the Winter Fuel Payment.